 The assessment of this cessation ground should determine three points: the refugee has acted voluntarily, has intended to re-avail him/herself of the protection of the country of his/her origin, and eventually has obtained such protection.
 Furthermore, when assessing this specific cessation ground, the original grounds for granting international protection should be considered.
-When refugee protection is based on fear of persecution emanating from non-State actors against which national authorities are unable to provide effective protection, the issue of the voluntary reavailment of their protection, particularly in the country of asylum, may have little relevance as to the continuing need for international protection.
-12
+When refugee protection is based on fear of persecution emanating from non-State actors against which national authorities are unable to provide effective protection, the issue of the voluntary re-